jstephenj14/Monotonic-WOE-Binning-Algorithm/README.md

 - whose weight of evidence (WOE) values maintain a monotonic relationship with the 1/0 variable (loan default or not default for example.)
 - are reasonably sized and large enough to be respresentative of population segments, and
-- maximize the IV value of the given variable in the process of this binning.
+- optimize the IV value of the given variable in the process of this monotonic binning.

 To exemplify the constraints such a problem, consider a simple dataset containing age and a default indicator (1 if defaulted, 0 if not).
 The following is a possible scenario in which the variable is binned into three groups in such a manner that their WOE values decrease monotomically